IECRM Board of Directors

 David Scott is Director of Human Resources and Training for Encore Electric, Inc. an IECRM member since its inception in 2003.
 A strong believer in continual learning, he holds Bachelor’s degrees in Economics and Psychology, a Master’s in Industrial/Organizational Psychology and an M.B.A. all from the University of Colorado.
 David oversees Encore University, a corporate university model providing training to Encore’s employees.
 Through its Apprenticeship Training program, IEC is a large part of that continuing education model.
 He serves on the Government Relations committee with IECRM and is proud to partner with this fine organization.
 David has been in the Human Resources world since 1995.

-Robert Watkins is a third generation master electrician licensed in Colorado and Wyoming.
+Robert Watkins is a third-generation master electrician licensed in Colorado and Wyoming.
 He grew up doing service changes on the weekends and answering his grandfather’s code quizzes.
-Over his 20+ year career Robert has been involved with almost every part of our industry.
+Over his 20+ year career, Robert has been involved with almost every part of our industry.
 He started out as an apprentice in the field working his way to a superintendent position, then moving into an office as a Project Manager and eventually into a position of running a $20M electrical department.
 Robert also spent 5 years formally instructing apprentices at CITC and IECRM.
 Some highlights along his journey have been obtaining his masters licenses, NIECT 4 certification in Fire Alarm Systems, Project Management Professional certificate from the Project Management Institute, 2011 IECRM Project Manager of the Year, 2014 IEC National Speaker and 1st runner up at NFPA National NEC Code Challenge.
-Robert has a complete and full understanding of the electrical contracting business and the importance a body like IECRM has on the overall success of our industry.
+Robert has a complete and full understanding of the electrical contracting business and the importance of a body like IECRM has on the overall success of our industry.
 READ MORE

 David Jones, Area Manager for QED has over 30 years experience in the electrical distribution industry.
 “Our business has grown beyond most expectations.
 Building partnerships and introducing new products as well as providing product training to contractors, are some of the areas of strength I would like to build with others in our business.”